wso2/identity-apps/.changeset/grumpy-rockets-end.md

 ---
-"@wso2is/identity-apps-core": minor
+"@wso2is/identity-apps-core": patch
-"@wso2is/myaccount": minor
+"@wso2is/myaccount": patch
-"@wso2is/console": minor
+"@wso2is/console": patch
 ---

 Framework and oauth version range bump